RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

 In this walkthrough, we will deploy a virtual machine with a QuickStart template and examine monitoring capabilities.

-# Task 1: Explore the gallery and locate a template
+# Task 1: Explore the QuickStart gallery and locate a template

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.